How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 The price of the trainer also determines how you can change the resistance (either using a dial / remote control or it changes the resistance automatically based on the training app).

-These trainers are the most affordable ones, they are also very portable, and you can use them with almost any type of bike (double-check the bike compatibility).
+These trainers are the most affordable.
+They are also very portable, and you can use them with almost any bike type (double-check the bike compatibility).

-The lower-end models are very noisy and don’t provide a very realistic riding feel.
+The lower-end models are noisy and don’t provide a realistic riding feel.
 This means they won’t keep you as engaged and can bore you quickly (especially the non-smart models).

 They can also smell like burning rubber (because of the friction between the tire and the cylinder).